lilyichise/termproject2023spring/README.md

 goal
 Credits

-The Study Group Finder web application was created by Matthew Syrigos and Lily Ichiseas a project for Problem Solving and Software Design.
+The Study Group Finder web application was created by Matthew Syrigos and Lily Ichise as a project for Problem Solving and Software Design.